BenGoodair/chess_performance/README.md

  - Code: code to pull data and analyse data in the code folder
  - Data: Three rounds of data scraping (random 1k players UK; 5k players for 20 countries; 25m games... ongoing)
- - silly outputs in the figures folder
+ - Figures: silly outputs in the figures folder
+ - Old structure: an old structure for code pulling involved many different python files rather than one single one we use now

 Below: Silly stuff I did to start with for funzies...